The Visit of the Wise Men, 1-12

 They bowed down and worshiped him – They may not have fully realised it, but their actions suggest that the now-born baby is to be regarded as not only of a royal, but also of a divine, character.

-- They came – having travelled far and long
+They came – having traveled far and long

 ‘These verses show us that it is not always those who have most religious privileges, who give Christ most honour.
 We might have thought that the scribes and Pharisees would have been the first to hasten to Bethlehem, on the slightest rumour that the Saviour was born.
 But it was not so.
 A few unknown strangers from a distant land were the first, except the shepherds mentioned by St. Luke, to rejoice at his birth.
 “He came unto his own, and his own received him not.”
 (Jn 1:11) What a mournful picture this is of human nature!
 How often the same kind of thing may be seen among ourselves!
 How often the very persons who live nearest to the means of grace are those who neglect them most!…Familiarity with sacred things has an awful tendency to make men despise them.
 There are many, who from residence and convenience ought to be first and foremost in the worship of God, and yet are always last.
 There are many, who might well be expected to be last, who are always first.’
 (Ryle)